Aden-Q/short-url/README.md

 ## Command Runner

 We use the command runner [just](https://github.com/casey/just) as an alternative to makefile.
 Execute `just help` to access a complete list of available commands.
+If you do not have `just` installed, check the [justfile](./justfile) for all receipts.

 ## Build and Run Locally